 The Physics Of Hitting A Baseball

-The physics of hitting a baseball is satisfied by the main criterion known as hitting the "sweet spot".
+Hitting the "sweet spot" is something that baseball players strive for.
 This is the location of the bat that is generally regarded as the best spot for hitting the ball.
 It minimizes vibration of the bat and results in the maximum energy delivered to the ball, meaning it travels the farthest.

 The "sweet spot" is a special point on the bat which minimizes stinging of the hands when the ball strikes there.
 Baseball players say that hitting the ball in this location "feels" the best, and results in the most solid hit.